screwdriver-cd/screwdriver/design/sd-local.md

 - `--src-url [repository url]` Set repository URL which is to build when user use the remote repository without local files.

 ###### src-url option
-- How to specify the branch of url
+- How to specify the url
+  - The URL can be passed with ether https or ssh schema
-  - To specify the branch, `src-url` should be formated like below
+  - To specify the branch, we can add a `#<branch>` suffix to the url
-  - `--src-url git@github.com:foo/bar#baz`
+  - ex) `--src-url git@github.com:foo/bar#baz`
-- How to manage the src repository in local environment
-  - Clone repository and store it in a path like below in temporarily
-  - `~/.sdlocal/repo/<instance>/<org>/<repo>`
-  - The directory should be clean up when the build is finished

 #### Output